larastudio/stedding/README.md

 ````
 Just add it locally to your Laravel app, make sure your added Deployer locally with composer using `composer global require deployer/deployer`.
 And of course make sure you use your own details.

+## Swampfile
+Kamal's [swapfile role](https://github.com/kamaln7/ansible-swapfile) has been added with default configuration.
+This to add some more RAM in the form of a swapfile which is especially useful when you are using a 512MB Droplet at Digital Ocean for example.
 ## Todo

 * Cerbot tweaks so certificate is added automatically, preferably with templates, if not with Certbot Nginx plugin.